IRAS-HKA/aip_wiki/docs/troubleshooting.md

 # Trouble shooting

-This section provides a brief summary of various problems that have arisen as well as their solution. <br>
+This section provides a brief summary of various problems that have arisen as well as their solution.
 This may help you with different kind of struggles while working with the AIP application.

 ## I.  PLC Device Manager not accessible